jsdelivrbot/drawer-config/README.md

 # drawer-config
 tool for building a promo drawer

-So angular.
+So promo.
 Wow.
 Such fun.
-Test update.

 https://rawgit.com/stuartdixon/drawer-config/master/index.html